banner-kiwifruit2

 Australia.
 Kiwifruit is imported into Australia under the Compliance-Based Intervention Scheme (CBIS), which is explained in detail in Section 7.8.3.
 The Department of Agriculture, Fisheries and Forestry (DAFF) is concerned at an apparent high rate of non-compliance at on-arrival inspection of kiwifruit (and other crops).
 The industry is working with MPI and other sectors to understand and resolve the reasons for interceptions, and interception rates have reduced in recent seasons.
 However, many intercepted organisms are not identified to a level where they can be categorised as non-actionable, and are actionable by default.

 China.
-An import protocol is being developed for kiwifruit and kiwiberry to China.
-Current access is based on historic trade, with no formal analysis of risk, and the protocol will bring trade into line with new import protocols that China has developed for other crops.
-Good progress is being made, and is nearing completion.
-The protocol will also provide renewed market access for kiwiberry.
+A new Export Plan and Official Assurance Programme is now in place for kiwifruit to China.
+Access was previously based on historic trade, with no formal analysis of risk, and China has completed a Pest Risk Analysis that will bring trade into line with new import protocols that China has developed for other crops.

 Colombia.
 A potential new market.
 It was clarified in May 2017 that fresh kiwifruit did not have access without a pest risk analysis being completed.
-A technical information package has been provided and Colombia has completed the Pest Risk Analysis.
-Discussions are being held regarding proposed phytosanitary measures.
+A technical information package was provided, Colombia completed a Pest Risk Analysis, and a proposed Export Plan is now being reviewed.

 European Union.
-Some EU member states still require, or have even recently begun to require, wet signatures on phytosanitary certificates, so the clearance process still remains very much paper- based.
-The COVID-19 pandemic has prompted some developments in electronic document exchange, and these are expected to continue.
+Some EU member states require wet signatures on phytosanitary certificates, so the clearance process still remains very much paper-based.

 Indonesia.
 Uncertain market for all fresh fruit and vegetables because of the Indonesian regulatory system.
 Kiwifruit is not subject to the same restrictions as other fruit and vegetable exports.
 However, new import licensing requirements have been introduced that may further complicate access to Indonesia.
-The country recognition agreement (CRA) of New Zealand has been renewed.
-Explanation on CRA is provided in Section 7.15.3.
+The country recognition agreement (CRA) of New Zealand has been renewed in 2024.
+Explanation on CRA is provided in Section 7.20.3.

 Japan.
 Unnecessary on arrival fumigation often occurs.
 A system of listing non-quarantine pests means that if a pest occurs in Japan but is not on that list, it is still considered to be a quarantine pest.
 MPI has successfully negotiated expansion of the non-quarantine pest list, but fumigation of non-quarantine pests still occurs.

 Peru.
-A potential new market.
-A market access package was submitted to Peru in 2017/18 to support a new access request, and Peru has agreed to commence work on access.
+A potential market.
+A market access package was submitted to Peru in 2017/18 to support a new access request, and discussions are being held on proposed phytosanitary measures.

 Philippines.
 Access continues but is restricted.
 In 2019 Philippine authorities reduced the validity of import permits from 60 days to only 20 days.
 This is not aligned with the industry’s supply chain order lead times and is interpreted as a technical barrier to trade.